johanley/postscript-notes/README.md

 In that case, the decision about the actual format can be implemented in a single line of code, with all other coordinates being defined relative to some base as a percentage.

-**One of the main advantages of PostScript is that of scalability.
+**One of the main advantages of PostScript is that of resolution independence.
 It seems a shame to throw that away by locking in to a single format.**
 (Note that using the `scale` operator to change size only works if the aspect ratio remains the same.)